Torres, Tanaka lead Yankees over Astros 7-0 in ALCS opener

 Greinke, acquired at the trade deadline for these kind of moments, produced another lackluster playoff start.

+“The Yankees, they can come at you in a lot of different ways,” Astros manager AJ Hinch said.

 Tanaka, who won Game 1 of the ALDS, struck out four and walked one.
 He faced the minimum through six innings thanks to a pair of double plays.
+The 68 pitches he used to get through six innings are the fewest a pitcher needed to get through six in a postseason game since Atlanta’s Greg Maddux through 67 in six innings in the NLDS against the Giants in 2002.
 Three relievers finished up the shutout.

+“Obviously the number’s there and I guess I’m flattered.
+But the happiest thing for me is us being able to get the W,” Tanaka said through a translator.

-Torres picked up right where he left off in the division series where he hit .417 to lead the team — he batted sixth in those games, but was moved higher as manager Aaron Boone tinkered with his lineup to break up the team’s lefty hitters.
+Torres picked up right where he left off in the division series where he hit .417 to lead the team — he batted sixth in those games, but was moved higher as Boone tinkered with his lineup to break up the team’s lefty hitters.

 Torres put the Yankees out front with an RBI double in the fourth.